ConnorArmstrong/deco1400-website/readme.md

 #### **carousel.js**

 - **index.html** javascript file.
-Loads and handles the carousels, and displaying information regarding the selected content.
+Loads, populates and handles the carousels, as well as displaying information regarding the selected content.

+- I understand this name doesn't match anything else, but I am keeping it as is to showcase how my project (and my aproach to completing it) have changed over time.

+- Also native css carousel support was added like a month ago.
+This would of helped me.
+A lot.

 #### **content.js**

 - **content.html** javascript file.
-Loads and Populates the page, including adding questions and saving text.
+Loads and Populates the page, including adding questions and saving text updates into `localStorage`.

 #### **library.js**

 - **library.html** javascript file.
-Loads and Populates the saved content and handles the page state (searching, sorting, filtering).
+Loads and Populates the saved content and handles the page state (searching, sorting, filtering), which is then used to display remaining content.

 #### **login.js**

 - **login.html** javascript file.
 Handles loading the image thumbnails and using them for the background animation.
-Also handles login form validation and functionality. .
+Also handles login form validation and functionality.

 #### **modal-loader.js**